Ink & the Wind

 An 11-year-old boy flees his burning city carrying only the first verses of a mysterious poem.

-His quest to find Ibn Battuta becomes an epic journey of discovery across the Golden Age of Islamic civilization, from the Black Sea to the Spice Islands.
+His quest to find the legendary traveller Ibn Battuta becomes an epic journey of discovery across the Golden Age of Islamic civilisation, from the Black Sea to the Spice Islands, through the libraries of Fez and Timbuktu, the deserts of Arabia, and the archipelagos of Southeast Asia.

 Artistic Signature